WHOIGit/2024-06-27-PythonCarpentries/index.md

 <h2 id="data">Getting the data</h2>

 <p>
 The data we will be using is taken from the gapminder dataset.
-To obtain it, download and unzip the file [python-novice-gapminder-data.zip](https://swcarpentry.github.io/python-novice-gapminder/files/python-novice-gapminder-data.zip).
+To obtain it, download and unzip the file <a href = "https://swcarpentry.github.io/python-novice-gapminder/files/python-novice-gapminder-data.zip">python-novice-gapminder-data.zip</a>.
 In order to follow the presented material, you should launch the JupyterLab server in the root directory (see Starting JupyterLab).
 </p>